seefrye/waaaaagh-list/_notes/Private/builder-files/orks/warlord-traits/ork/kunnin-but-brutal.md

--**[[Kunnin but Brutal\|Kunnin' but Brutal]]:** At the start of the Fight phase, if this WARLORD is within EngagementRange of any enemy units, it can fight first that phase.
+- **[[Kunnin but Brutal\|Kunnin' but Brutal]]:** At the start of the Fight phase, if this WARLORD is within EngagementRange of any enemy units, it can fight first that phase.